xdoardo/co-thesis/thesis/main.typ

   figure: align(bottom, image("./figures/Minerva.png", width: 28%)),
   university: "University of Milan",
   degree: "Master of Science",
   msg: [

     #v(0.4fr)
+    #align(
+      right,
+      text(
-  #align(right, text(style: "italic",
+        style: "italic",
         ["...I can hardly understand, for instance, how a young man can decide to ride over

           to the next village without being afraid that, quite apart from accidents,

           even the span of a normal life that passes happily may be totally

-   insufficient for such a ride."]))
+          insufficient for such a ride."],
+      ),
+    )
     #align(right, "Franz Kafka")

     #v(1fr)
     #smallcaps("no generative artificial intelligence was used in
-  this work.") ],
+     this work.")],
 )

 #include "./chapters/index.typ"
 #appendix(include "./appendices/index.typ")